Naoghuman/articles/SokubanFX/01_Setup-the-project.md

 1. With the interface `com.github.naoghuman.lib.action.api.IRegisterActions` the
    developer override the method `registerActions()`.
-2. In this method all individual actions from `ApplicationPresenter` will be registered.
+2. In this method all individual actions from the class`ApplicationPresenter` will be registered.
-3. If the `GameView` will be instantiate, then over the `GamePresenter` the method `registerActions()` will be called and then all actions in the class will be registered.
+3. If the `GameView` is instantiate, then over the instance from the `GamePresenter` the method `registerActions()` will be called and all actions in the class will be registered.
-4. Acces to the action can be done with the `action-key`.
-In this case is that `ON_ACTION__CHANGE_TO_GAMEVIEW` next code snippet.
+4. Access to the action can be done with the `action-key`.
+In this case is that `ON_ACTION__CHANGE_TO_GAMEVIEW` &#40;see next code snippet&#41;.

 ```java
 public class PreviewPresenter implements Initializable, IActionConfiguration, IRegisterActions {